arogers7/Side-Projects/README.md

 This is a chat bot for discord.

 #### Auto-emailer
 This was intended to be used to automate the emailing of student matches in UBA's mentorship program.
-Students information was collected with a google forms survey, which output them as a .xlsx file.
-Using excel's sort function, students are seperated by year (freshmen as mentees and juniors, seniors, and sophomores as mentors) then matched based on major and career goals.
-Saved as a .csv file, it's added an argument to the program.
-The auto-emailer then sends personalized emails to all participants, giving them the name, major, career goals, and contact info of their match.

 #### Goats and Cars
 This is a model of the Monty Hall problem.